microsoft/Kusto-Query-Language/doc/mysqlrequest-plugin.md

 The following example sends a SQL query to an Azure MySQL database.
 It retrieves all records from `[dbo].[Table]`, and then processes the results.

 > [!NOTE]
 > This example shouldn't be taken as a recommendation to filter or project data in this manner.
-SQL queries should be constructed to return the smallest data set possible, since the Kusto optimizer doesn't currently attempt to optimize queries between Kusto and SQL.
+SQL queries should be constructed to return the smallest data set possible.

 ```kusto
 evaluate mysql_request(